RaviTambade/AspnetMarchWeekend25/Notes/week11/t.md

 * ✅ Track job profiles during CDAC campus drive – many companies hire for testing + QA roles.
 * ✅ Stay consistent – build daily routines for learning and practice.

-These content I roughly drafted and formatted using  Chatgpt to put in systematic manner.
-I hope this would give  proper roadmap.
-Thank  you for asking.